Čáslav: History

 The history of Čáslav begins in the 9th century with the founding of a gord and settlement called Hrádek.
 In the 11th century, it became a Přemyslid administrative centre.
-A new royal town with a huge square was founded by King Ottokar II of Bohemia next to Hrádek in around 1250.
+A new royal town with a huge square was founded by King Ottokar II of Bohemia next to Hrádek around 1250.
 In 1421, Bohemian parliament debated in Čáslav and voted in a new Hussite government.

 Two large fires in 1452 and 1522 severely damaged the town.
-During the Thirty Years' War, in 1639 and 1642, Čáslav was devastated and burnt down by Swedish troops.
+During the Thirty Years' War, in 1639 and 1642, Čáslav was devastated and burned down by Swedish troops.
 The town however recovered and in 1715, Čáslav became the centre of a region.

 Jewish population

 From the 14th century there was a Jewish settlement in Čáslav, but in the 15th century the Jews were expelled.
 In the middle of the 19th century, only one Jewish family lived in the town.
 After the equality of the Jews in 1867, many from the area moved to the town of Čáslav.
 Around 1893, 245 Jews lived in the town, which was about 1–2% of the population.